Alejandro-Andreo/zrive-ds/src/module_3/groceries_model.md

 - As shown by the results, we can significantly simplify the model without compromising its performance.
 The model achieves comparable results to the previous versions that included all features.
+Also, as we have shown before, further regularization doesn't improve the model.

 ### Categorical encoding: One hot enconding